Daily Tech Navigator

 Which is cheaper: portable battery or fixed home battery with G99 install? +

-Portable wins by a country mile.
-A grid-connected fixed home battery with MCS installer + G99 DNO application: £8,000–£15,000 including labour and paperwork (4–8 weeks waiting for DNO approval).
-Plug-and-play setup: £500–£1,200, deployed in a single evening, zero paperwork.
-The fixed install has higher max savings ceiling (whole-home auto-switching, EV charging integration) but the upfront barrier is huge.
-For 90% of UK households just starting with Agile, portable is the right entry point.
+Up front, portable is far cheaper.
+A grid-connected fixed home battery with an MCS installer + G99 DNO application runs £8,000–£15,000 including labour and paperwork (often 4–8 weeks for DNO approval).
+A plug-and-play setup is £500–£1,200, deployed in an evening, with no paperwork.
+The fixed install has a higher savings ceiling (whole-home auto-switching, EV integration) but a steep upfront barrier.
+For most households just starting with Agile, portable is the easier entry point — just keep the savings expectations realistic.

 Is this setup actually safe? +